-The Program meets all of the requirements of the municipal aggregation statute, including universal access, a reliable power supply, and equitable treatment of all customer classes, and will bring the benefits of renewable energy and electricity choice to the town's residents and businesses.
+The Program meets all of the requirements of the Aggregation Statute, including universal access, a reliable power supply, and equitable treatment of all customer classes, and will bring the benefits of renewable energy and electricity choice to residents and businesses.

-&lt;sup>7 The planned schedule is designed to give the Competitive Supplier sufficient time to satisfy EDI testing requirements.
+5 The planned schedule is designed to give the Competitive Supplier sufficient time to satisfy EDI testing requirements.
 However, the schedule will be adjusted if additional time is needed to meet those requirements.